 - Taking a martial arts course can help with confidence.

 - Be a little more loose-limbed.

-For those wanting more practical information, please go to these pages:
+For those wanting more practical information, please check out these resources:

 Lucille Sorella (lucillesorella.com)

 - Femme Secrets (feminizationsecrets.com)

 - Patrick Kenger’s men’s image consultancy